 Centralized systems and workflow discipline

 As businesses became more complex, single spreadsheets maxed out.
 Centralized financial systems were developed that forced data consistency, provided audit trails and role-based access.
-This stage focused on standardizing its workflows with purchase-to-pay, order-to-cash and general ledger functions.
-At this stage, automation centered on removing all the manual handoffs and work visibility among departments.
+This stage focused on standardizing workflows with purchase-to-pay, order-to-cash and general ledger functions.
+At this stage, automation centered on removing all the manual handoffs and increasing work visibility among departments.

 Process automation and robotic assistance